openfl/lime/project/README.md

 6. If you exit the submodule and run `git status`, you'll find an unstaged change representing the update.
 Once you [finish testing](#rebuilding), you can commit this change and submit it as a pull request.

 ### Submodule troubleshooting
-Here are some problems you might run into while attempting to build these submodules, and their solutions.
+Here are some submodule-specific problems you might run into while rebuilding.

 - All submodules are empty: